What is SQL?

 OR

-The OR operator is used to combine multiple conditions in an SQL statement's WHERE clause.
+OR operator is used to combine multiple conditions in an SQL statement's

 UNIQUE

-The UNIQUE operator searches every row of a specified table for uniqueness (no duplicates).
+UNIQUE operator searches every row of a specified table for uniqueness (no

 Sql Expressions